Delgoulding/Biostat-Projects/Project3/README.md

 (1)Code
 	(a) DM MCI: Data Management Code
 	(b) MCI Descriptives: Descriptive Statistics Code
-	(c) MCI Analysis:
+	(c) MCI Analysis: Proc Mixed for Animal Outcome (2)Reports
-(2)Reports
 	(a) Interim Report
 	(b) Report 3
+	(c) Presentation 3
 (3)Documents

-TABLE 1: averages for first visit (baseline). maybe differences five years out. and then average time to onset
+	(a) Spaghetti Plot of animal outcome by participant across age (b) Tables: Tables used in reports

 SPLINE TERM USED TO ALLOW FOR LINEAR/QUADRATIC TRENDS TO CHANGE AT SOME POINT PRIOR TO DEMENTIA DIAGNOSIS